flexgeezer/Emoticon/README.md

 # Emoticon
-# (Make all changes to uploaded .py file and download the .zip file for device use and testing)
+# (Download the .zip file for device use and changes.
+Update all changes to code to the uploaded .py file and add new models to repository)

 Emotion Recognition Software with UI